joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

 **Much simpler!**

-This pattern is used extensively.
+This pattern is used extensively in the wild.
 For example, for building database migrations on Ruby on Rails:

 ```rb
 # From https://guides.rubyonrails.org/getting_started.html#database-migrations